lingjzhu/lingjzhu_old.github.io/_pages/about.md

 1. To understand:
   * how language variations and changes are shaped by cognitive and social factors, and
   * how language is acquired and (ir)regularized among all the linguistic variations.
 2. To make speech and language technology accessible to the wider lingusitic community.
+   While people still debate over whether linguistics is helpful to NLP, it is undoubtedly that NLP will bebefit linguistic research immensely.